-Domestic HDR candidates may enroll on a full-time or part-time basis, subject to approval by the Dean of Graduate Studies.
+Domestic HDR candidates may enroll on a full-time or part-time basis, subject to approval by the Dean, Graduate Research.

 International students who have an Australian student visa are required to enroll on a full-time basis.
 A form to request a change of enrolment can be found on the HDR Forms page.